What to expect when you arrive:

 Pay when you finish picking (cash or card).
 3% processing fee for non-cash payments including Apple pay & Android pay.

-You may bring your own take-home containers or purchase the picking bucket for $1 or plastic clamshell for $0.50.
+You may bring your own take-home containers or purchase the picking bucket for $1.

-All blueberries, blackberries and mulberries are the same you pick price per gallon ($12).
+All strawberries, blueberries, blackberries and mulberries are the same you pick price ($5/lb).

-Raspberries are pre-picked only and first come basis or order ahead.
+When available, raspberries are $7/pint (you will be given a pint) and first come basis or order ahead.

 We will advise the best sections for you-picking upon arrival.